MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4217.md

 > symbol '*symbol*' defined in '*filename_1.obj*' is imported by '*filename_2.obj*' in function '*function*'

-[__declspec(dllimport)](../../cpp/dllexport-dllimport.md) was specified for a symbol even though the symbol is defined locally.
-Remove the `__declspec` modifier to resolve this warning.
+[__declspec(dllimport)](../../cpp/dllexport-dllimport.md) was specified for a symbol even though the symbol is defined in an object file in the same image.
+Remove the `__declspec(dllimport)` modifier to resolve this warning.

-`symbol` is the symbol name that's defined within the image. `function` is the function that's importing the symbol.
+*symbol* is the symbol name that's defined within the image. *function* is the function that's importing the symbol.

 This warning doesn't appear when you compile by using the [/clr](../../build/reference/clr-common-language-runtime-compilation.md) option.